1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The process: Two shops run this fund.
 Wellington Management’s Michael Reckmeyer, who controls two-thirds of the fund’s assets, picks 60 to 70 firms that can sustain their dividend and raise it over time.
 Vanguard’s quantitative equity team holds about 100 stocks that have four key growth characteristics, including consistent earnings growth and a healthy balance sheet.
 A final test homes in on share prices relative to various measures of value.
 The fund yields 2.8%.

-The track record: Since mid 2007, when the current management arrangement was put in place, Equity-Income has edged the S&P 500 with an annualized return of 8.3%.
+The track record: Since mid-2007, when the current management arrangement was put in place, Equity-Income has kept pace with the S&P 500 with an annualized return of 8.7%.

 1-Year Return: 27.5%